Balancing Teaching and Scholarly Productivity

 It’s a good time to remember that teaching is imperfectible.
 If this seems like yet another rebuke against perfectionism or a reminder that learning is messy, that’s okay, if it helps.
 You may find it a relief.
 (I do.)
 You might let go of the compulsion to fine-tune every policy to adapt to every fresh or intractable transgression—students will still sometimes arrive late, or multitask, or fail to read.
 You might even notice that the class you’re trying to fix yet again has actually been good, if not downright excellent.
 I hope that the idea makes it clear that you are likely a fine teacher doing good work under hard conditions with the best possible tools.

-But I actually think that there’s something deeper at work here, with frankly unethical implications.
+But I also think we need to let go of the idea that teaching is perfectible because it has pernicious and unethical implications.
 Guided by motivational theories, we may create learning experiences that students are willing to participate in.
 But great assignments are not incantations that enchant the most recalcitrant student to optimal learning, and motivation can too easily skid into coercion.
 With the most up-to-date digital tools, students may create presentations that dazzle parents, administrators and the public.
 But slick products don’t necessarily translate into lasting learning well after the product is complete.
 SMART goals might make the ends of education clear and achievable, if observable and measurable ends are the only ones that matter.